felixhahnweilheim/humhub-themes-orange/docs/INSTALLATION.md

 2. Enable the module in Administration > Modules
 2. Select the theme at Administration > Settings > Appearance (save at the bottom)

-If you try out the theme with another HumHub version than 1.11, please rebuild the css file (`themes/themeOrange/css/theme.css`) (see the [HumHub Theming guide](https://docs.humhub.org/docs/theme/css#compile-css-package)).
+If you try out the theme with another HumHub version than 1.11 or 1.12, please rebuild the css file (`themes/themeOrange/css/theme.css`) (see the [HumHub Theming guide](https://docs.humhub.org/docs/theme/css#compile-css-package)).